The blue orchid - how to grow it and how to care for it

 1. How blue orchids are created

 Unfortunately, most blue orchids sold are not naturally blue.
-Orchid growers have many tricks up their sleeves to sell more flowers, including getting orchids to bloom on a certain schedule and grow more spikes.
-One trick is to paint the orchid flowers in different colors.
-This creates attractive orchid displays and attracts customers to purchase these unique orchids.
-To make blue orchids, orchid growers usually use a white orchid with an established flower spike.
-Technically, any color orchid can be used, but white allows the blue pigment to show best.
+Orchid growers have many tricks up their sleeves to sell more flowers, including making orchids bloom on a specific schedule and grow multiple spikes.
+One trick is to dye orchid flowers different colors.
+This creates eye-catching orchid displays and entices customers to purchase these unique orchids.
+To make blue orchids, orchid growers usually use a white orchid with a set flower spike.
+Technically, any color orchid can be used, but white allows the blue pigment to show off best.

-First, orchid sellers make a small hole in the tip or stem of the orchid flower, somewhere below its buds or flowers.
+First, orchid sellers make a small hole in the tip or stem of the orchid, somewhere below its buds or flowers.
 Using a small needle and a syringe filled with blue dye, they inject blue dye into that hole.
-As the water and nutrients travel along the orchid stem to the end of the flower tip, the blue dye will travel along the same path and color the orchid flowers blue.
+As water and nutrients travel along the orchid stem to the end of the flower tip, the blue dye will travel the same path and color the orchid flowers blue.
 After the blue dye is injected into the tip of the orchid, the hole is sealed with wax.
-This prevents the blue paint from running down the orchid stem and making a mess.
-The moment when the dye is injected is important.
+This prevents the blue dye from leaking onto the orchid stem and creating a mess.
+The timing of when the dye is injected is important.

-If the orchid grower fails to use wax to seal the injection site, you may find blue dye leaking from the hole.
-This can become very messy with patches of blue dye.
-It is difficult to wash if it gets on clothes and furniture.
-If you buy a bouquet of painted orchids , inspect them carefully.
-Make sure all injection sites have been sealed with wax.
-If the orchid grower injects the orchid tip with too much dye, the dye overload may be toxic to the orchid.
-The orchid may try to eliminate the excess dye itself.
-You will see this when the blue dye seeps through the knots or other porous areas of the orchid.
-Sometimes orchids will drop their leaves, and the ends of the leaves themselves have a blue tint.
+If the orchid grower fails to use wax to seal the injection site, you may find blue dye leaking out of the hole.
+This can get very messy, with blue dye stains.
+It is difficult to wash off if it gets on clothing and furniture.
+If you are buying a bouquet of dyed orchids, inspect them carefully.
+Make sure that all injection sites have been sealed with wax.
+If the orchid grower injects the tip of the orchid with too much dye, the dye overload may be toxic to the orchid.
+The orchid may try to eliminate the excess dye on itself.
+You will see this when the blue dye leaks out through the nodes or other porous areas of the orchid.
+Sometimes orchids will drop their leaves, and the tips of the leaves themselves will have a blue tint.
 This is another sign that too much blue dye has been used.

-If you notice this happening and you want to save your orchid, there are several things you can do.
-First, cut the top of the orchid with the painted flowers.
-If the blue dye oozes from the knots, you may want to wear disposable gloves so the dye doesn't stain your hands.
-You can put these cut orchid stems in a vase and continue to enjoy the flowers.
-Removing the tip will help remove a good part of the blue dye from circulation.
-Cover the area where you cut the top of the orchid with ground cinnamon to help dry it and prevent infection.
-If your orchid also loses its leaves, you can use charcoal in the potting medium to remove the toxins from the blue dye.
+If you notice this happening and want to save your orchid, there are several things you can do.
+First, cut off the tip of the orchid with the dyed flowers.
+If the blue dye is leaking from the nodes, you may want to wear disposable gloves so that the dye doesn't stain your hands.
+You can place these cut orchid stems in a vase and continue to enjoy the flowers.
+Removing the tip will help get a good portion of the blue dye out of circulation.
+Cover the area where you cut off the tip of the orchid with ground cinnamon to help dry it out and prevent infection.
+If your orchid is also dropping leaves, you can use charcoal in the potting medium to remove the toxins from the blue dye.
 Good quality charcoal can help remove impurities and extend the life of the potting medium.
-For an orchid that is struggling to stay alive, you can try replanting your orchid in a new potting medium and using a higher percentage of charcoal in the mix.
-You may need to buy horticultural charcoal separately and add some to the orchid potting medium yourself.
+For an orchid that is struggling to survive, you can try repotting your orchid in a new potting medium and using a higher percentage of charcoal in the mix.
+You may need to purchase horticultural charcoal separately and add some to the orchid potting medium yourself.

 2. How to care for the blue orchid

-Phalaenopsis flowers are good to look at and easy to care for.
-However, you should box it with blue orchids , unless you have a problem with buying a plant that gives blue flowers initially and white flowers later.
-Flowers can last up to three months.
-It might bloom twice a year, if you take care of the orchids properly.
-Blue orchids must be given the same growing conditions that you would give any Phalaenopsis orchid.
-Here are some indications regarding the light, soil, watering and fertilizer requirements.
+Phalaenopsis flowers are beautiful to look at and easy to care for.
+However, you should only buy a box of blue orchids if you don't mind buying a plant that initially produces blue flowers and later produces white flowers.
+The flowers can last up to three months.
+They may bloom twice a year if you take proper care of the orchid.
+Blue orchids should be given the same growing conditions as any Phalaenopsis orchid.
+Here are some guidelines for light, soil, watering and fertilizer requirements.

-The reason Phalaenopsis orchids are ideal houseplants is that they can thrive in a temperature range of about 75-85°F (23-29°C) during the day and about 60-65°F (15-18°C) at night .
-Usually, the temperature in the houses is close to this range.
+The reason Phalaenopsis orchids are ideal houseplants is that they thrive in a temperature range of about 75-85°F (23-29°C) during the day and about 60-65°F (15-18°C) at night.
+Typically, the temperature in homes is close to this range.
 Fluctuating temperatures or deviations from this temperature range should be avoided.

 This is a shade-loving plant, especially during the summer.
 It is advisable to protect the plant from direct sunlight, as this could damage the leaves and flowers.
-However, it requires strong, indirect light.
-Excessive light can lead to fewer flowers which may also be smaller.
+However, it requires bright, indirect light.
+Excessive light can lead to fewer flowers which could also be smaller.
 On the other hand, foliage that is flaky and dark green could indicate insufficient light.
-Ideally, the leaves should be firm and medium green.
+Ideally, the leaves should be firm and medium green in color.

 Well-drained soil is another requirement for growing blue orchids.
-The potting medium must not become wet.
-Therefore, you can opt for mixtures that drain quickly.
-You can opt for charcoal, perlite, fir bark, sphagnum peat, etc. Also, the plant must be replanted if it has outgrown the pot or the potting mix has spoiled.
-Replanting must be done in spring or autumn, after the flowering season.
-During replanting, shake the potting mix off the roots and remove rotten roots.
-Place a handful of potting mix in a larger pot.
-Use a chopstick to work the mixture between the roots.
+The potting medium should not become soggy.
+Therefore, you can opt for mixes that drain quickly.
+You can opt for charcoal, perlite, pine bark, sphagnum peat, etc. The plant should also be repotted if it has outgrown its pot or the potting mix has deteriorated.
+Repotting should be done in spring or fall, after the flowering season.
+While repotting, shake the potting mix off the roots and remove any rotten roots.
+Put a handful of potting mix in a larger pot.
+Use a chopstick to work the mix into the roots.

 Phalaenopsis orchids do not have pseudobulbs that could help them retain moisture.
-They will do well in 50-70% humidity.
-It should be mentioned that the plant can adapt even to lower humidity, if its water requirements are met.
+They will do well at 50-70% humidity.
+It should be noted that the plant can even adapt to lower humidity, if its water requirements are met.
 When it is very dry, you can use a humidifier.
-If you intend to keep the plant on a windowsill, you can place it on a tray with humidity.
-However, use the pebbles to separate the pot and the tray.
+If you are planning to keep the plant on a windowsill, you can place it on a tray with humidity.
+However, use pebbles to separate the pot and the tray.
 This is to ensure that the plant is not placed directly on the water.
-If the humidity is high, you can turn on a fan, so that there is a constant air circulation.
+If the humidity is high, you can turn on a fan so that there is constant air circulation.

-Make sure you water your blue orchid regularly throughout the growing season.
-Water the plant in the early hours of the morning.
-However, reduce the frequency of watering in winter.
-Make sure the potting mix provides adequate drainage.
-It should be noted that orchids are epiphytes that obtain nutrients from air and moisture.
+Make sure to water your blue orchid regularly throughout the growing season.
+Water the plant in the early morning hours.
+However, reduce the frequency of watering during the winter.
+Make sure that the potting mix provides adequate drainage.
+It should be noted that orchids are epiphytes that obtain nutrients from the air and moisture.
 When their roots are exposed, they dry out faster.
-Therefore, water the plant properly, whenever needed.
+So, water the plant properly, whenever needed.
 Before watering the plant, make sure that the potting medium is almost dry, but do not let the roots dry out completely.
 If the plant is placed in a pot, the roots are not exposed to the air, which is why they do not dry out very quickly.
-Therefore, do not resort to watering, as this can lead to rotting of the roots.
+So, do not resort to watering, as this can lead to root rot.
 Keep the leaves dry to avoid crown rot.

-During the period of active growth, you can apply a balanced (20-20-20) or poorly prepared orchid fertilizer by mixing 1 teaspoon in a liter of water every week.
+During the active growing season, you can apply a balanced (20-20-20) or weakly formulated orchid fertilizer by mixing 1 teaspoon in a quart of water every week.
 This is ideal for orchids in a peat-based mix.
 For orchids in a bark mix, an orchid fertilizer with a higher nitrogen content (such as 30-10-10) can be used.
-During the flowering period and winter, the fertilizer can be applied once a month.
-Excessive use of fertilizer should be avoided, as this can cause salt build-up, which, in turn, can lead to slower growth and damage to the roots.
+During the flowering period and in winter, fertilizer can be applied once a month.
+Excessive use of fertilizer should be avoided, as this can cause salt buildup, which in turn can lead to slower growth and root damage.

-Therefore, the conditions mentioned above must be ensured for the blue orchid in order for it to bloom and remain healthy.
+So, the above conditions must be provided for the blue orchid to bloom and remain healthy.
 Since orchids are epiphytes, a healthy root system is essential.
-There is one more step that you have to do after the flowers have fallen.
+There is one more step you need to take after the flowers have fallen.
 Cut the tip just above the node where the first bloom appeared.
 This will stimulate the growth of a new tip, which may reappear in a few months.
-Do not forget that the new flowers of the orchid will not be blue.
+Remember that the new orchid flowers will not be blue.

 Photo source: google.com